Seven must-see royal attractions outside London

 As we put up the bunting and raise a glass to the happy couple, we thought we’d inspire you with some right royal attractions along our gorgeous east coast.

-Step aboard the Queen’s former floating palace
+Step aboard Queen Elizabeth II’s former floating palace

 The Royal Yacht Britannia was the royal family’s home at sea for more than 40 years, playing host to glittering state banquets and swanky receptions.
-See where the Queen entertained the likes of Winston Churchill and Nelson Mandela.
+See where Queen Elizabeth II entertained the likes of Winston Churchill and Nelson Mandela.
 Then treat yourself to tea and scones with lashings of clotted cream in the Royal Deck Tea Room.

 Where?
 Ocean Terminal, Leith, Edinburgh